naver/arcus-c-client/README.md

 ## Quick start helloworld example

 The following example code (arcus/sample.c) uses one memcached instance running on the local machine at port 11211.
-It simply creates a b+tree key, insert an element, and then retrieves it from the server.
+It simply creates a b+tree key, inserts an element, and then retrieves it from the server.

 ```
 #include <stdlib.h>